A Summer's Tale: Plot

-Gaspard's on again/off again girlfriend, the blonde and patrician-class Léna, finally arrives.
-She finds Gaspard at the beach and appears genuinely excited to see him after the long delay.
+By chance, Léna finds Gaspard at the beach and appears genuinely excited to see him after the long delay.
 Gaspard, who has been flummoxed by Léna's standoffish behavior in the past, is delighted at her renewed interest in him and begins to set the stage to renege on the vacation with Solène.
-During this time, Margot is in the background attempting to consult with him on his growing dilemma, but it is slowly appearing that she is also part of the Gaspard's romantic dilemma.
-Whenever he is with one of the girls, he gravitationally moves to the option closest to him at the time.
+Gaspard and Margot talk about his growing dilemma, while Margot slowly becomes part of this same dilemma.
+Margot questions his tendency to go along with whichever girl he happens to be with at the time.
+She questions whether he is cunning and manipulative, or simply a weak fool.
 His inability to commit to a choice leads Gaspard into the trap of double-booking the trip with both Léna and Solène.

-Later in the week, Léna, who is prone to moody outbursts, professes that she is not in love with Gaspard and adds him into the general mix of men that she is sick and tired of.
-Gaspard, seeing Léna as the most difficult challenge, attempts to show affection but she runs away angry that she cannot find a true love companion.
-It would appear to Gaspard that his only real option is Solène, but on a walk with Margot, he again kisses her and this time it is reciprocated.
-Tired of Léna's moods and Solène's pressure, Gaspard then tells Margot he only wants to travel with her to Ouessant as he realizes their relationship is more honest and caring.
+Later, Léna, in a moody outburst, professes that she is not in love with Gaspard and departs in anger.
+It appears to Gaspard that his only option is Solène, but on a walk with Margot, he again kisses her and this time it is reciprocated.
+Tired of Léna's moods and Solène's pressure, Gaspard then tells Margot he wants to travel with her to Ouessant as he realizes their relationship is more honest and caring.

-While Gaspard is writing music he is interrupted by several phone calls.
-The first is Léna, who apologizes for her poor behavior and re-invites herself back to Ouessant.
-Solène is also in the mix, essentially committing to the trip and then hanging up abruptly before any bad news can be relayed to her.
-Gaspard, who now has a dilemma since he has promised all three women he would take them to Ouessant, is saved by a phone call from a friend who has found a good deal on recording equipment.
+Léna calls Gaspard at home, apologising for her behavior and re-inviting herself back to Ouessant.
+Solène also calls, committing to the trip and then hanging up abruptly before Gaspard can respond.
+Gaspard now has a major dilemma since he has promised all three women he would take them to Ouessant.
+Luckily, a friend calls him to inform him of a man in La Rochelle who wants to sell Gaspard some recording equipment.
 It's an offer too good to pass up and he decides to leave town and not confront his problems.

-He asks Margot to meet him at the ferry before he departs where he explains the situation.
-There, she surprises him with the announcement that she is reuniting with her old boyfriend and leaving the seaside town.
-Gaspard is surprised at the news, assuming that Margot would always be there for him.
-As they walk down the ramp to the ferry they say their goodbyes and kiss.
-It is apparent that both have romantic feelings for each other but they decide their honest friendship is more important.
-Margot leaves the harbour as the camera watches Gaspard's boat leave for his future in Rennes.
+Gaspard asks Margot to meet him at the ferry to Saint Malo before he departs, where he explains the situation.
+Margot then tells Gaspard that her boyfriend is imminently returning, and that they will go to Ouessant.
+Gaspard is surprised at the news, assuming that Margot would always be there for him, and they half-heartedly make vague plans to meet in future.
+As they walk down the ramp to the boat, they say their goodbyes and kiss passionately, leaving their romantic feelings unresolved.
+Margot waves as the boat pulls out, before walking away.
+As Gaspard's boat sails off, the old sea-shanty "Santiano" plays.